 “Socialist emulation” was the communists’ knee-jerk response to “capitalist competition”.
 According to their definition, socialist emulation is not competition, it is just harder work than others’.
 For the benefit of the collective.

 Socialist emulation was not a sophisticated way to compete – rather just a competition in raw man power.
-The complexities of management and business organisation completely evaded the Party.
-Workplace commissars wanted to produce mile-stone numbers following five-year plans: 10 thousand tons of iron ore, 10 million hectares of sugar cane, 100 thousand livestock born.
-(The phenomenon is not unlike today’s quantitative fetish, and just like that, it also entailed plenty of fabrications and loose definitions.)
+The complexities of management and business organisation completely eluded the Party.
+Workplace commissars wanted to produce milestone numbers following five-year plans: 10 thousand tons of iron ore, 10 million hectares of sugar cane, 100 thousand livestock born.
+(The phenomenon is not unlike today’s statistical quantitative fetish, and just like its successor, it resulted in plenty of fabrications and loose definitions to fill statistical quotas.)
 Workers were made to compete in tons of dirt moved by manpower, meters of tunnels dug out per day, and other such well-quantifiable measures.
 Not surprisingly, it didn’t boost output.

 Socialist emulation was meant to be voluntary.
 In reality, “socialist self-obligation” was fiercely enforced by peer pressure, state security, and the workplace representatives of the Communist Party.
 Instead of management consultants, the Soviet Union exported experts, who taught how to organise work competitions.
 Propaganda films showed good socialist workers competing in work emulation, and (after much noble struggle) overcoming imperialist sabotage.

 Which leads us to the basis on which communist ideologues denounced competition: their view and definition of competition.

 Their socialist emulations as well as their representation of capitalist sabotage tell volumes about their definition of competition.
 Their propaganda never failed to picture capitalist spies and imperialist agents as saboteurs.
 It was as if sabotage itself would be at the core of capitalism.